sonata-project/SonataAdminBundle/Resources/doc/reference/security.rst

     {% if admin.isGranted('EDIT', user_object) %} {# ... #} {% endif %}

-  - because the permission is checked at Object-Scope each object must have an object ACL with a Class-Scope ACL inherited, otherwise the AclVoter will deny EDIT access for a non super admin user trying to edit another non super admin user.
+  - because the object ACL permission is checked, the ACL for the object must have been created, otherwise the AclVoter will deny EDIT access for a non super admin user trying to edit another non super admin user.
 This is automatically done when the object is created using the Admin.
-If objects are also created outside the Admin, have a look at the ``createObjectOwner`` method in the
+If objects are also created outside the Admin, have a look at the ``createSecurityObject`` method in the
     AclSecurityHandler.

 Usage